FlyingDojo/FlyingDojo/README.md

 - 👋 Hi, I’m @FlyingDojo
-- 👀 I’m interested in 2D games, 3D printing, electronics and micro-controllers.
+- 👀 I’m interested in 2D games, 3D printing, 3D design, electronics and AI.
-- 🌱 I’m currently making games using the Love2D platform, building/modifying my vorons.

 <!---
 FlyingDojo/FlyingDojo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.